statsonice/statsonice-public/README.md

 -------
 There are several scripts in the `scripts` directory that automate common tasks.
 - `deploy.sh` - Runs on the production server to update it when there are new commits
+- `memcached_status.sh` - Continuously shows the current status of memcached
 - `recalculate_cached_variables.py` - Recalculate and save certain variables that
 were calculated in the database
 - `remove_temp_files.sh` - Remove backup and .pyc files from your repo